Akash420-oss/LoVeriA-ViRus/README.md

 * [Love with your Source Code...💕](#don't-search-for-another-code)

 ## What's the exploit-->🤯
 It is a fun project so don't take it seriously.
-Here i'm using c as a backend part where you will find a lot of love test where you have to decrypt...🤭,if you can't crack them then it can damage your device..😈<br>
+Here i'm using c as a backend part where you will find a lot of love test and you have to decrypt those...🤭,if you can't crack them then it can damage your device..😈<br>
 That's it what are you waiting for, here is nothing for you buddyy go and try it out...😉

 ### Infected from